peejaywk/FourFifthsJazz/README.md

     * Go to the Home page from a desktop computer.
     * Confirm that the background image width is 100% and the height is 70% of the screen and that it is visible behind the navigation bar.
     * Verify the background image remains static when scrolling down the page.
-    * Check that the About Section is visible on the screen below the background imgae.
+    * Check that the About Section is visible on the screen below the background image.
     * Repeat the above tests on mobile and tablet devices.
 On mobile and tablet devices verify that background image remains fixed when scrolling down the page.
 * About Us Section
     * Verify that the text is centered on the page and scales correclty when the screen size is reduced.
-    * Verify that the images below the text are resposive and respond correctly to changes in screen size.
+    * Verify that the images below the text are responsive and respond correctly to changes in screen size.
-    * Verify that the images are correclty positioned on all devices and screen sizes.
+    * Verify that the images are correctly positioned on all devices and screen sizes.
 * Influences Section
-    * Verify that the text is centered on the page and scales correclty when the screen size is reduced.
+    * Verify that the text is centered on the page and scales correctly when the screen size is reduced.
-    * Verify that the images below the text are resposive and respond correctly to changes in screen size.
+    * Verify that the images below the text are responsive and respond correctly to changes in screen size.
-    * Verify that the images are correclty positioned on all devices and screen sizes.
+    * Verify that the images are correctly positioned on all devices and screen sizes.
 * Testimonials Section
-    * Verify that when the screen size is reduced the testimonals scale correctly and that they move into a single column on mobile devices.
+    * Verify that when the screen size is reduced the testimonials scale correctly and that they move into a single column on mobile devices.
-    * Verify that the text stays withing the bounding border when the screen size is reduced.
+    * Verify that the text stays within the bounding border when the screen size is reduced.
 * Example Set List Section
     * Reduce the screen size and verify that the set list transitions into a single list at the correct screen size.
 * Footer